How VAT applies if you give or get sponsorship.

 4.2 Providing prizes for a competition

 Generally you should follow the guidance in paragraph 2.4 to decide whether you’re making taxable supplies.
 But if you donate a holiday, the special rules of the Tour Operators Margin Scheme may apply.
-Further guidance on the scheme is in Notice 709/5: tour operators margin scheme.
+Further guidance on the scheme is in Tour Operators Margin Scheme (VAT Notice 709/5).

 If you do not receive a supply in return for the prizes you give, you may be unable to recover tax on the prize if it falls within the business entertainment provisions.
-You can find further guidance on these provisions in Notice 700/65: business entertainment.
+You can find further guidance on these provisions in Business entertainment (VAT Notice 700/65).

-Specific guidance on the tax value of goods you provide as prizes in return for advertising or promotion services is given in Business promotions and VAT(Notice 700/7).
+Specific guidance on the tax value of goods you provide as prizes in return for advertising or promotion services is given in Business promotions (VAT Notice 700/7).

 4.3 Claiming input tax on the prizes you receive for competitions

-But if the prize is a holiday or day trip you will not be able to claim any input tax.
-Also some other prizes may be regarded as business entertainment on which you will not be able to claim any input tax.
-You can find further guidance on business entertainment in Notice 700/65: business entertainment
+- some prizes may be regarded as business entertainment on which you will not be able to claim any input tax (see Business entertainment (VAT Notice 700/65))

 Your rights and obligations